 All other accommodation requests, scheduling of exams, note taker accommodation, and requests to send accommodation letters will be handled via our AIM program, per usual.

 You may now go into the AIM portal to request your accommodation letters be sent to faculty.
-Though you make the request today, they will be released to faculty at the end of the week.
+Though you make the request today, they will be released to faculty the day before classes begin.
 Remember, faculty are not required to provide accommodations until they have received your accommodation letter.

 TESTING CENTER PROCEDURES:

 Due to health and safety regulations, the current mandate from our Governor, and the available space for use at ODS, we can only allow 12 students to test in a single time block.
 Students will be booked on a first come first served basis.

 The allotted time blocks are as follows:

 8:00-9:55, 10:00-11:55, 12:00-1:55, 2:00-3:55pm

 For as long as we are required to reduce the number of students in the testing center, we will be open on Friday afternoons for testing.